List Your Pet-Friendly Property or Business REGISTER FREE

 Are Amstaffs an aggressive breed?
 No

-Can individuals be aggressive?
-Yes
+Can individual Amstaffs be aggressive?

 In Australia, animal welfare bodies like the RSPCA (The Royal Society for the Prevention of Cruelty to Animals) argue that breed-specific legislation is based on confounding assumptions: that certain breeds are inherently dangerous and that appearance reliably predicts risk.
 Temperament tests consistently show that “restricted breeds” do not differ significantly in behaviour from other dogs.
 The RSPCA maintains that each dog should be assessed individually, rather than judged by breed.